 SUMMARY: With a two-thirds vote, the Town may appropriate into this fund in any year an amount not to exceed ten percent of the prior year's tax levy.
 These funds are a reserve for to stabilize tax rates from year to year due to unexpected financial requirements.
-The December31, 2015 Stabilization Fund balance was \$607,162.
+The December 31, 2015 Stabilization Fund balance was \$607,162.
 No funds were added to the stabilization fund at the 2014 or 2015 annual town meetings.
 Fund balance is currently \$231,500 below the goal in the Selectmen's fiscal policy of 5% of the operating budget.

-ARTICLE II-13: To see if Town will vote to raise and appropriate and/or transfer from available funds the sum of \$45,000, or any other sum, for the purpose of providing additional support for the Water Enterprise Fund, or do or act anything thereon.
+ARTICLE 18: To see if Town will vote to raise and appropriate and/or transfer from available funds the sum of \$45,000, or any other sum, for the purpose of providing additional support for the Water Enterprise Fund, or do or act anything thereon.

 Board of Selectmen: Recommends 5-0.
 Finance Committee: Recommends 8-1.
-Board of Water Commissioners: Recommends 3-0.